umuzigazuba/AMUSE-_project_SNOOPS/project_organization.md

     │
     ├── setup.py                <- Makes project pip installable (pip install -e .) so src can be imported │
-    ├── test_environment.py     <- Checks python version
+    ├── test_environment.py     <- Checks Python version
     │
-    ├── requirements.txt        <- List of the packages that need to be installed in order to use our package │
+    ├── requirements.txt        <- List of the packages that need to be installed to use our package │
     ├── AMUSE_YESSIR_report.pdf <- Report
     │